-Appliances:
+Appliances: 2012 Appliance Models:

-- Power-1 appliances Enable enterprises to increase security in high-performance environments, such as large campuses or data centers.
-Our appliances include Firewall, IPsec VPN, IPS, Acceleration and Clustering, and Advanced Networking, to deliver a high-performance security platform for multi-Gbps environments. - IP appliances Proven for years in complex networking and high-performance environments, Check Point IP Appliances, formerly Nokia IP appliances, offer customers turnkey security functionality, such as firewall, VPN and Intrusion Prevention (IPS) across a wide range of models. - UTM-1 appliances Offer comprehensive all-in-one security designed to deliver out-of-box simplicity that is ideal for small and mid-sized businesses.
-Built-in security software including firewall, VPN, IPS, antivirus, anti-malware, anti-spam, email security and URL filtering across a wide range of models. - Series 80 appliances Introduced in 2010 provides office security by extending Software Blades to offices outside of the network, delivering enterprise-grade security in the industry-leading smallest desktop form factor. - Safe@office and UTM-1 Edge N series appliances Targeted at small and medium-sized business, these new appliances include tightly integrated security and networking features, such as Gigabit Ethernet supporting high-performance networking capabilities and seamless 3G and wireless connectivity supporting the latest IEEE 802.11n Wi-Fi standards.
+- 2200 Appliance The Check Point 2200 Appliance offers enterprise-grade security with leading performance in a compact desktop form factor.
+With its multi-core technology and six 1-gigabit Ethernet ports, the 2200 Appliance is easily capable of securing any branch office or small office. - 4000 Appliances With three models, 4200, 4600 and 4800, the 4000 appliances offer complete and integrated security solutions in a compact 1U form factor.
+Delivering firewall throughput up to 11 Gbps and IPS throughput up to 6 Gbps, these enterprise-grade appliances deliver superior performance for their class. - 12000 Appliances The 12000 Appliances, with three models, 12200; 12400 and 12600, feature multi-core security technology and high port density, and are ideally suited for perimeter security of large network environments as well as business-critical internal network segments.
+High business continuity and serviceability are delivered through features such as hot-swappable redundant power supplies/disk drives, a lights-out-management card, and High-Availability features such as Check Point ClusterXL and Load-Sharing. - 21400 Appliance offers superior scalability, availability and serviceability with high performance and high port density.
+Optimized for the Check Point Software Blade Architecture, the 21400 Appliance improves security, protects business continuity and reduces operational costs in complex, mission-critical security environments such as large campuses, data centers or Managed Service Providers. - 61000 Security System an industry-leading security appliance, offering scalable performance for data centers and telecommunication companies.
+This appliance is based on a multi-bladed hardware platform that is capable of a performance of more than 1 Tbps of firewall throughput, and achieves over 200 Gbps today.
+Even more, the ability to support 70 million concurrent connections and 600,000 sessions per second brings high performance to multi-transaction environments. - Power-1 appliances Enable enterprises to increase security in high-performance environments, such as large campuses or data centers.
+Our appliances include Firewall, IPsec VPN, IPS, acceleration and clustering, and advanced networking, to deliver a high-performance security platform for multi-Gbps environments. - IP appliances Proven for years in complex networking and high-performance environments, Check Point IP Appliances, formerly Nokia IP appliances, offer customers turnkey security functionality, such as firewall, VPN and Intrusion Prevention (IPS) across a wide range of models. - UTM-1 appliances Offer comprehensive all-in-one security designed to deliver out-of-box simplicity that is ideal for small and mid-sized businesses.
+Built-in security software including firewall, VPN, IPS, antivirus, anti-malware, anti-spam, email security and URL filtering across a wide range of models. - Series 80 appliances Introduced in 2010 provides office security by extending Software Blades to branch offices outside of the network, delivering enterprise-grade security in an industry-leading desktop form factor. - Safe@office and UTM-1 Edge N series appliances Targeted at small, home and branch offices, these new appliances include tightly integrated security and networking features, such as Gigabit Ethernet supporting high-performance networking capabilities and seamless 3G and wireless connectivity supporting the latest IEEE 802.11n Wi-Fi standards.